damiencrone/quallm/README.md

 # 2  The text expresses a strong negative emotion t...
 95  negative
 ```

-[^1]: Although pre-defined tasks *do* come with pre-written prompt templates, users are advised to tailor prompts to their specific use cases, as the default prompts are unlikely to be optimal for a given combination of task, LLM, and dataset.
+[^1]: Although pre-defined tasks *do* come with pre-written prompt templates, these are primarily for demonstration purposes.
+Users are advised to tailor prompts to their specific use cases, as the default prompts may be subject to change, and are unlikely to be optimal for your given combination of task, LLM, and dataset.

 ### Defining a new task